danielfett/draft-dpop/main.md

 also issued a refresh token, this has the effect of DPoP-binding the refresh token alone, which can improve the security posture even when protected resources are not updated to support DPoP.

+A client expecting a DPoP-bound access token MAY discard the response, if a `Bearer` token type is received.

 Refresh tokens issued to confidential clients (those having established authentication credentials with the authorization server)